 Every individual, every business company, every organization, every government agency, and organization in between have documents that they process on a daily basis.
 The question many ask is how secure those documents are?
 Document security can be defined as "ways that documents are filed, stored, backed up, delivered, processed and everything in between".
 It is a broad term, but the simple reality is that companies and organizations are finding ways to make their documents secure by encrypting them with passwords and saving them in a secure location.

 We now live in a paperless office world, a trend that is catching up fire.
 In the past, companies hired document storage facilities to store their documents and improve their document security.
 Today, however, document security systems make sure that your data is safely secured in the cloud, protected by encryption and password.

 Top 6 Document Security Systems

-Some of the pros include 24/7 customer support, ability to encrypt bulk documents, a 45 day money back guarantee, and even email protection.
+Some of the pros include 24/7 customer support, the ability to encrypt bulk documents, a 45-day money-back guarantee, and even email protection.